wqking/eventpp/doc/anyid.md

 using AnyHashableId = AnyId<>;
 ```

-`AnyHashableId` is an initialization of `AnyId` with the default parameters.
+`AnyHashableId` is an instantiation of `AnyId` with the default parameters.
 It can be used in place of the event ID in `EventDispatcher` or `EventQueue`.
 In the example code in the beginning of this document, the `eventpp::AnyId<>` can be replaced with `eventpp::AnyHashableId`.

 ## Comparison AnyId

 `AnyId` supports `operator ==` for being used in `std::unordered_map`, and `operator <` for being used in `std::map` (which map is used depending on the policies), in `EventDispatcher` and `EventQueue`.
 `AnyId` compares the digest first (the digest must be comparable).
 If the `Storage` supports the operators, the values in the storage are compared.
 In this case, it doesn't matter if digest collides.
 If the `Storage` doesn't support the operators, only the digests are compared.
 In this case, if digest collides, the result is in collision.

 ## When to use AnyId?